 - Carroll, Burdick & McDonough, San Francisco, CA, 1987–1988; Associate

-Structured Negotiations: Ms. Dardarian has worked extensively with co-counsel Lainey Feingold over the past 20 years, representing the American Council of the Blind, various state affiliates, the American Foundation for the Blind, and many individuals with visual impairments nationwide, reaching more than 40 non-litigated settlements with some of the country’s largest financial institutions to ensure that persons with visual impairments have access to automated teller machines, websites and printed materials including bank statements and credit file disclosures.
-She has also reached settlements with some of the nation’s largest retailers to make their point of sale machines, websites and mobile applications accessible to persons with visual impairments, and with Major League Baseball to ensure access to MLB.com and all 30 club websites.
+Structured Negotiations: Ms. Dardarian has worked extensively with co-counsel Lainey Feingold over the past 20 years, representing the American Council of the Blind, various state affiliates, the American Foundation for the Blind, and many individuals with visual impairments nationwide, reaching more than 40 non-litigated settlements with some of the country’s largest financial institutions to ensure that persons with visual impairments have systemic access to automated teller machines, websites, mobile applications and printed materials including bank statements and credit file disclosures.
+She has also negotiated settlements with some of the nation’s largest retailers to make their point of sale machines, websites and mobile applications accessible to persons with visual impairments, with Major League Baseball to ensure their people with vision or hearing disabilities have access to MLB.com and all 30 club websites, with Cinemark Theaters to ensure that blind patrons have access to audio description of visual movie images, and with national retail pharmacy chains to provide talking pill bottles to customers with visual impairments.

 Greater Los Angeles Agency on Deafness, Inc., et al. v.
 Cable News Network, Inc., CV-11-3458 LB (N.D.
 Cal.) (class action on behalf of all persons in California who are deaf or hard of hearing and have been denied access to video content on CNN.com because of CNN’s failure to provide captioning); see 2012 WL 99647 (N.D.
 Cal.
 Mar.
 23, 2012).